radareorg/radare2-book/basic_commands/print_modes.md

 ### Strings

-Strings are probably one of the most important entry points when starting to reverse engineer a program because they usually reference information about functions' actions (asserts, debug or info messages...)
-Therefore radare supports various string formats:
+Strings are probably one of the most important entry points when starting to reverse engineer a program because they usually reference information about functions' actions (asserts, debug or info messages...).
+Therefore, radare supports various string formats:

 ```
 [0x00000000]> ps?